themouette/selenium-grid/README.md

 To extend browser capabilities or do anything else before test executions, simply use the `before` option.

-Runner instance will be made available through `grid` variable:
+Runner instance will be made available through `grid` variable and config is available as `config`:

 ``` javascript
 //pre.js